 Looking up from the ground level, dwarfed by the outer walls of the stadium rising steeply above, you get to appreciate the scale of the largest amphitheatre in the world.

-Touring the lower level, the hypogeum, is a must.
+Touring the lower level, the hypogeum, is a must do in Italy.
 This is where the animals and gladiators were held, below the wooden floor of the arena.
 The smell must have been awful.
 Gladiators entered the arena through trapdoors in the floor and animals were winched up in cages.

 When full the Colosseum held 80 000 spectators.
 Brutal fights, executions and animal hunts attracted the crowds.
 In the early days, the hypogeum was even flooded to replicate battles held at sea.

-The Colosseum is a popular attraction.
+The Colosseum is a popular Italy attraction and one of the top things to do in Italy.
 To avoid queues and guarantee entrance buy your tickets in advance as soon as they are released.

 21. Explore Trastevere and all it’s great food options